feddelegrand7/savonliquide/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`savonliquide` allows you to generate a report from the [Contrast Checker API](https://webaim.org/resources/contrastchecker/).
-The report will display a contrast ratio (that should be above a threshold among) other useful information that will judge the accessibility level of your colors contrast.
+`savonliquide` is a tiny package that allows you to generate a report from the [Contrast Checker API](https://webaim.org/resources/contrastchecker/).
+The report will display a contrast ratio among other useful information that will judge the accessibility level of your color contrast. `savonliquide` can be used to evaluate color contrast accessibility for plots, RMarkdown documents, Shiny Apps and even for the RStudio IDE theme (for teaching situations).

 ## Installation